sveltejs/svelte-preprocess/docs/preprocessing.md

 ### Stand-alone processors

-In case you want to manually configure your preprocessing step while taking advantage of `svelte-preprocess` features, such as language detection and external file support, the following preprocessors are available: Pug, CoffeeScript, TypeScript, Less, SCSS, Sass, Stylus, PostCSS, Babel, `globalStyle` `replace`.
+In case you want to manually configure your preprocessing step while taking advantage of `svelte-preprocess` features, such as language detection and external file support, the following preprocessors are available: Pug, CoffeeScript, TypeScript, Less, SCSS, Sass, Stylus, PostCSS, Babel, `globalStyle`, and `replace`.

 Every processor accepts an options object which is passed to its respective underlying tool.
 See the section below for options for each preprocessor.